raymondbutcher/pretf/docs/comparisons.md

 On the surface, Terragrunt appears to:

-1. Add extra functions to Terraform (with interpolation syntax, in a place where Terraform will ignore it)
+1. Add extra functions to Terraform (with interpolation syntax, in a place where Terraform will ignore it).
 2. Work with some Terragrunt-specific conventions or patterns to provide extra features on top of Terraform.

 Pretf avoids working within the confines of `*.tf` files or supplied functions, instead letting you write Python code, and write your own functions.
 This is much more flexible, as long as you are familiar with Python.